ej2015/what_date/README.md

 client.next_tuesday

 ```
 You can also ask for the date of a particular day of a given month.
 Use ordinals such as first, second and up to fifth.
-But 'last' does not work yet.
+You can enquire the last date too.

 ```
 client.first_monday_of_june_2018
 ##4 June 2018

 client.third_tuesday_of_may_2018
 ##19 June 2018

+client.last_monday_of_may_2018
+##28 May 2018

 ```